asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Julien and Alessandro shared how organizations can harness the full potential of event-driven integration by leveraging GoldenGate Data Streams, AsyncAPI, and Solace PubSub+ Event Mesh.
+[Julien Testut](https://www.linkedin.com/in/julientestut/) and [Alessandro Cagnetti](https://www.linkedin.com/in/cagnetti/) shared how organizations can harness the full potential of event-driven integration by leveraging GoldenGate Data Streams, AsyncAPI, and Solace PubSub+ Event Mesh.
+They shared a great use case for AI and how it can be trained real-time and standardized with AsyncAPI.

 <Figure
   src="/img/posts/paris-conf-2024/julien-and-alessandro.webp"